『The Road Home with Ethan Nichtern』のカバーアート

 Last year, with your subscriptions, we were able to release more episodes than any previous year.
 This was only possible with your subscriptions.
 Please consider becoming a free or paid subscriber here.

 Paid subscribers to The Road Home will receive occasional extras like guided meditations, extra podcast episodes and more!
 The Thursday Meditation Group happens each week at 8am ET on Thursdays, and guided audio meditations are released monthly.
-Another bonus podcast for paid subscribers discussed a mindful take on intuition, and Ethan also offered instruction in the RAIN method for working with emotions with self-compassion.
+Another bonus podcast for paid subscribers discussed the obstacle of resistance to meditation practice, and Ethan also offered instruction in the RAIN method for working with emotions with self-compassion.
 These are all available to paid subscribers.
 You can also subscribe to The Road Home podcast wherever you get your pods (Apple, Ethan's Website, etc).

 You can now order personally signed copies of Ethan's books at his website.